BabylonJS-CharacterController

 Example:

-cc.walk(true); // will start walking the Avatar.
+cc.walk(true); // will start walking the Character.

-cc.walk(false); // will stop walking the Avatar.
+cc.walk(false); // will stop walking the Character.

-Enabling/Disabling the KeyBoard controll
+Enabling/Disabling the Keyboard control

-Use the following method to enable disable the keyboard.
+Use the following method to enable/disable the keyboard.

 cc.enableKeyBoard(b: boolean);